 Gonder Amhara, Ethiopia Travel Guide

-Air travel is the quickest way to reach Gondar for international visitors.
-All international travelers arrive at The Capital of ethiopia Bole International Airport (ADD).
+Air travel is the quickest way to reach Gondar for travelers from other countries.
+Every international travelers arrive at The Capital of ethiopia Bole International Airport (ADD).

 No direct international flights operate to Gondar (GDQ).
 Every international travelers first arrive at ADD, then transfer to a domestic flight to Gondar.
 Skyscanner for flight comparisons.